Services

 const observable1$ = rxjs.interval(1000) // ✅ using the asapScheduler scheduler .pipe(rxjs.operators.observeOn(rxjs.asapScheduler)); const subscription1$ = observable1$ .subscribe(x => console.log(x));

-Well, the answer is No.
+Well, the answer is no — you can use both together.

 Let me demonstrate you with a simple example.